Simulation Engineer

 Developed a pipeline for running Monte Carlo simulations on HPC clusters to optimize particle detector models.
 Increased the fit speed by a factor of 15.Advanced it so any detector in the Nuclear Counting Facility can implement the program.Used Linux shell, bash scripts, Excel, and Python to build a backend and interact with the system.

 I worked as an undergraduate teaching assistant in the course PHYS-281, Computational Physics in Python, for physics and astronomy majors.
 I held this position for four class sections over the course of three semesters, and was supervised by Prof. Donald Candela, Prof. Shubha Tewari, and Prof. Peter Schloerb.
-I assisted with programming classwork, graded.
+I assisted with programming classwork, graded assignments, and provided individualized feedback to students during class time and office hours.

 Menon Research Group (experimental nonequilibrium physics) -- I created thin sheet material, using vinyl polysiloxane, and designed an experimental apparatus.
 I then videoed individual sheets rising in glycerol, with varying sheet dimensions, from the top and side views simultaneously.
-To efficiently manipulate the data, I collapsed the top view videos to.
+To efficiently manipulate the data, I collapsed the top view videos to 1D color intensity data, taking the derivative by convolution, and wrote Python code to track the contact line and leading edge positions as inflection points.
+I then computed the speed of contact line recession and presented the results.

 University Of Massachusetts, Amherst